slisznia/pcos/README.md

 };
 ```

-### The Data-Segment Enumeration segment
+### The "Data-Segment Enumeration" segment

 Following the __Message Header__, starts the mandatory __Data-Segment Enumeration__ segment.
 This segment enumerates data-carrying segments  — their identifiers and sizes — present in the message.
-Thanks to the enumeration segment, the receiving side can quickly locate segments of interest, while skipping segments it does not care about.
+Thanks to the enumeration segment, the receiving side can quickly locate segments of interest, while skipping over segments it does not care about without any overhead of parsing.

 First, we define the **Data-Segment Meta** structure, which describes a single Data-Segment: